- For Visitors

 For All Events

-For all private events (and corporations or organizations that cannot supply an adequate existing policy), special event insurance can easily be obtained by purchasing a single event policy through the approved TULIP Program by the city's insurance provider – Washington Cities Insurance Authority.
+For all private events (and corporations or organizations that cannot supply an adequate existing policy), special event insurance can easily be obtained by purchasing a single event policy through the approved GATHERGUARD Program by the city's insurance provider – Washington Cities Insurance Authority.

 The cost varies based on the event size and type, length of event and alcohol service.
 The following chart can be used to determine your cost, although you will need to discuss the specific charges with the rental office.

 Prices can fluctuate from year to year per annual claims made.
 This is determined by the insurance agency.
 Over the last few years, the prices have remained about the same.